Does your marketing strategy rely on data analytics?

 - User acquisition – which channels drive the most traffic to your website?

-- The number of hits your online campaigns get.
-Is it worth paying the amount you pay considering the hits you get?
+- The number of clicks and conversion rates of your online campaigns.
+Is it worth paying the amount you invest in online marketing?

 - Your audiences’ interests i.e. sports, fashion, business, travel.
 This can help you bring new ideas to the table either for advertising campaigns or new product development.